Skip to Main Content

 Business licenses and permits

-You should also be ready to provide your business formation documents and any relevant licenses or permits.
+Be ready to provide your business formation documents and any relevant licenses or permits when you apply for a short-term business loan.
 For example, if you run a restaurant, have your health inspection certificates, permits and food service licenses ready.

 This will help the lender confirm that your company is legitimate and that you comply with local law.